-This is an important place of pilgrimage for Muslims, especially in such holidays as Shekir-Fitr and Eid al-Adha.
-This holy place is the tomb of Umm Haram, the aunt of the Prophet Muhammad.
-As the wife of the governor of Palestine, she accompanied him in the retinue of the sultan during the conquests of Cyprus in 647 year, under the Caliph Oman.
-Here she died after falling from a mule.
-In 1816 year over her grave it was erected a mosque, an octagonal building with a minaret, surrounded by the buildings of the former monastery of dervishes (Turkish. tekke).
-Place of burial indicated three stones that were brought, according to legend, from Mount Sinai; It said that one of them several centuries hovered in the air.
+This is an important place of pilgrimage for Muslims, especially on such festive days as Shekir-Bairam and Kurban-Bayram.
+In this holy place is the grave of Umm Haram, the aunt of the Prophet Muhammad.
+As the wife of the viceroy of Palestine, she accompanied him to the Sultan's retinue during the conquest of Cyprus in 647, under Caliph Oman.
+Here she died, having fallen from the mule.
+In 1816, a mosque was built over her grave, an octagonal building with a minaret, surrounded by the buildings of a former dervish monastery (Turkish tekke).
+The place of burial is indicated by three stones, brought, according to legend, from Mount Sinai; say that one of them has been floating in the air for several centuries.

 In 5 km west of Larnaka (Larnaca near the airport), on the west bank of the salt lake of Aliki, famous for the fact that here in the winter migrating pink flamingos, rises the Hala Sultan Tekke Mosque - one of the few Muslim shrines erected in honor of the woman.
 Hala Sultan Tekke was built in 1816, in the burial place of Umm Haram, a relative of the Prophet Mohammed, who died here in 649, during the first Arab invasion.

-According to legend, Umm Haram was the wife of one of the closest followers of the Prophet Muhammad, founder of one of the world's religions - Islam.
-Umm Haram was quite a noble lady in the court of Muhammad.
-From the two marriages she had two sons, the youngest of whom was called Mohammed.
-And her nephew the Prophet served as secretary to the age of eight.
-According to Muslim tradition God appeared in a dream to the Prophet when he stopped for the night in the house of Umm Haram.
-Some researchers believe that the real name of Umm Haram has not reached our days.
-In another version of this noble Muslim woman was the foster mother of the Prophet Muhammad.
+As the legend says, Umm Haram was the wife of one of the closest followers of the Prophet Muhammad, the founder of one of the world's religions - Islam.
+Um Kharam was a fairly notable lady at the court of Muhammad.
+From two marriages she had two sons, the youngest of whom was called Muhammad.
+And her nephew served with the Prophet as secretary from the age of eight.
+According to the Muslim tradition, Allah appeared in a dream to the Prophet when he stopped for the night in the house of Um Haram.
+A number of researchers believe that the true name of Umm Haram has not reached our days.
+According to another version, this noble Muslim woman was the adoptive mother of the Prophet Muhammad.

 Whoever she was brought to the Prophet, it is known that she has decided to take part in the war, the purpose of which was to spread Islam among unbelievers.
 According to the tradition in those days the nobles Arab women accompanied their husbands and brothers for a long voyage.
 In 649 year Umm Haram came to Cyprus.
 In the vicinity of Larnaca on the shores of the salt lake of her mule he stumbled on a rock, the woman fell, broke his neck and died instantly.
 Umm Haram was buried on the site of his death.

-As stated in another legend, the foster mother of the Prophet Muhammad Umm Haram came to Cyprus with the first detachments of the Arab conquerors in the city 649 By tradition, the noble Arab women accompanied their husbands and brothers for a long voyage, cared for the wounded, inspired by "soldiers of Allah" on feats.
-During one of the battles in the area of Larnaca, near the Great Salt Lake, Umm Haram fell off a horse and died.
-She was buried at the same place in the grave, which culminated in a block of stone meteorite weighing 15 tonnes, supposedly brought by the angels not to the sacred Mount Sinai, not from Mecca (probably the place of a meteorite).
+According to another legend, the adoptive mother of Prophet Muhammad Umm Haram arrived in Cyprus with the first detachments of Arab conquerors in 649.
+Traditionally, noble Arab women accompanied husbands and brothers in long voyages, caring for the wounded, inspired "warriors of Allah" for heroic deeds.
+During one of the battles in the vicinity of Larnaka, near Salt Lake, Umm Haram fell from her horse and crashed to death.
+She was buried in the same place in the grave, which was crowned with a block of a stone meteorite weighing 15 tons, allegedly brought by angels, either from the sacred mountain of Sinai or from Mecca (probably the place where the meteorite fell).

 The tomb of Umm Haram was considered sacred even in 17 century, when it was known only as "the grave of an old woman."
 Muslims and Orthodox Christians came to the stone, one of the legends represent the meteorite to cure the disease.
 These pilgrimages and allowed dervish Sheikh Hassan found buried Umm Haram.